The Rise of Suprapubic Catheters

 A suprapubic catheter is your standard catheter, but it’s slightly changed to fit where it’s inserted.
 It’s also the odd bunch out of the catheters, as they are used way less frequently than standard intermittent or indwelling catheters.
 Usually, this catheter type is used for individuals who have or had prostate cancer, and the urethra has developed significant scar tissue.
 As seen in people with Bladder Exstrophy, a suprapubic catheter is a solution if the urethra is too deformed or is healing after surgery.

-The catheter is meant to go a few inches below your belly button, but above the pubic bone.
+The catheter is meant to go a few inches below your belly button but above the pubic bone.
 In order to insert a suprapubic catheter, a cut is made a few inches below your belly button over the bladder.
 Then, the catheter is fed through this incision into the bladder, where it can now release urine into either a bag or straight into the toilet.
 The suprapubic catheter can be recommended by doctors for a variety of reasons.
-However, doctors, when necessary, revert to the suprapubic catheter, as it is inserted into a hole which can heal over time, as well as allowing the urethra and the rest of the genital system to rest.
+However, doctors, when necessary, revert to the suprapubic catheter, as it is inserted into a hole that can heal over time, as well as allowing the urethra and the rest of the genital system to rest.

 Can you Urinate if you have a Suprapubic Catheter?

 It depends.
 If the catheter is short-term (4 weeks to 3 months), then yes.
 You usually can go back to urinating normally after the catheter has been removed.
-If a suprapubic catheter has been inserted and is not meant to be there for many months or years, it is most likely there to allow the urethra to heal or to grow correctly after a surgery.
+If a suprapubic catheter has been inserted and is not meant to be there for many months or years, it is most likely there to allow the urethra to heal or to grow correctly after surgery.
 If the suprapubic catheter is meant to be there for an extended period of time (over 3 months and up), it is more unlikely that the user will be able to go back to urinating via urethra on their own.

 How do you change a Suprapubic Catheter?